-All of the Compensation Committee members whose names appear on the Compensation Committee Report above were committee members during all of fiscal 2023.
-No director who served on the Compensation Committee during fiscal 2023 is a current or former executive officer or employee of the Company or had any relationships requiring disclosure by the Company under the SEC's rules requiring disclosure of certain relationships and related-party transactions.
-None of the Company's executive officers served as a director or a member of a compensation committee (or other committee serving an equivalent function) of any other entity, one of whose executive officers served as a director or member of the Company's Compensation Committee during fiscal 2023.
+Each of the Compensation Committee members whose names appear on the Compensation Committee Report above were committee members during all of fiscal 2025.
+In addition, former director Cynthia Livingston served on the Compensation Committee until the end of her term expiring immediately prior to our 2024 annual meeting of shareholders and former director Thomas J. Barrack, Jr. also served on the Compensation Committee until his resignation from the Board in January 2025.
+No director who served on the Compensation Committee during fiscal 2025 is a current or former executive officer or employee of the Company or had any relationships requiring disclosure under the SEC's rules requiring disclosure of certain relationships and related-party transactions.
+None of our executive officers served as a director or a member of a compensation committee (or other committee serving an equivalent function) of any other entity, one of whose executive officers served as a director or member of our Compensation Committee during fiscal 2025.